Ch3rrygupta/major-project/reflection.md

 ## Did you complete everything in your “needs to have” list?

 Yes, all the essential features were implemented successfully.
 This includes a functional grid system, draggable blocks, proper placement logic, scoring, and transitions between start, gameplay, and end screens.
 I included the condition to check when no valid moves are left, ensuring the game ends properly.
-While some enhancements like animations were beyond the scope, the core functionality works seamlessly.

 ## What was the hardest part of the project?